 - parcel delivery vehicles

-If You Were Hurt in a Crash with a 18-Wheeler in Carbon County, Our Truck Accident Lawyers Can Help
+If You Were Hurt in a Crash with an 18-Wheeler in Carbon County, Our Truck Accident Lawyers Can Help

 If you have been involved in a serious commercial truck accident with an 18-wheeler or other commercial truck, you may be entitled to damages.
-Commercial trucks large size and significant weight often mean that the injuries inflicted are significantly worse than those typically suffered in other accidents.
+Commercial trucks’ large size and significant weight often mean that the injuries inflicted are significantly worse than those typically suffered in other accidents.
 Our truck accident injury lawyers may be able to fight for you.
-To schedule a free and confidential consultation call or contact us online today.
+To schedule a free and confidential consultation, call the trucking accident attorneys of The Reiff Law Firm at (215) 246-9000 or contact us online today.